 On the other hand, fire does contribute to forest health and public safety.
 Prescribed fire is a carefully managed tool to achieve such goals.
 A fire's "prescription" includes detailed analyses of geographic and ecological conditions.
 A prescription is the window within which a fire may be ignited.
-These conditions maximize our ability to control the fire and to minimize smoke in local communities.
+These conditions maximize fire staff ability to control the fire and to minimize smoke in local communities.
 If the weather doesn't meet the prescription, the fire is not ignited.

 To reduce hazards and restore natural conditions, trained crews carefully plan the size and timing of fires.
 For the same reasons, lightning fires that are in prescription and away from buildings are not suppressed.